Children in part-time employment

-The monitoring and regulation of children in part time employment falls within the remit of Walsall Children's Services / the local authority under legislation dating back to the Children and Young Persons Act 1933, and Byelaws re-published in 1999.
+Children in part time work is monitored and regulated by Walsall Children's Services and the local authority.
+They do this using legislation dating back to the Children and Young Persons Act 1933 and Byelaws re-published in 1999.

 No child may be employed under the age of 13.